plabradorjr/surgi_app/README.md

 ## Goal

-The goal is so we can help each nurses and tech grow, regardless of experience level .
+The goal is to help nurses and surgical techs grow, regardless of experience level .
 The more we contribute and organize our information, the better off we'll be.
 More data is not always better, what we are really looking for is forward-motion.

 >“Train people well enough so they can leave, treat them well enough, so they don't want to”. — Richard Branson